nobodyisnobody/write-ups/Tamil.CTF.2021/pwn/Stress.Rope/README.md

 was a pwn challenge from Tamil CTF 2021.

-it is a small echo server write in assembly, very small, with no libc, very few gadgets..
+it is a small echo server written in assembly, very small, with no libc, very few gadgets..

 there are may ways to exploit it, let's look at the reverse